-For Mormon women, what would true equality look like?
+For Latter-day Saint women, what would true equality look like?

 A talk given by my daughter Sarah Marie Crenshaw Evans, 14 August 2016 in Somerset, Kentucky, USA.
 Used with permission.